MakeSchool-17/ios-app-gregwk/ADD.md

 For the user that triggered the alert, a notification will pop up letting them know that they have left the group, along with a message box so that they can message the other group members--for instance, to say "I'm heading home" so that the other group members dont have to worry.

+When users receive an alert that a friend has left the group, the notification will take them to a map that shows that missing user's current location.
+They will also be presented with the ability to call, message (within the app), or text (in iMessage) to make sure that they are okay.

 ##Technical